WJQX

 WJQX (100.5 FM, "Jox Tuscaloosa") is a commercial radio station licensed to Helena, Alabama, and serving Greater Birmingham and Central Alabama.
-It is one of several sports radio stations owned by Cumulus Media in the Birmingham area, along with WJOX 690 AM and 94.5 WJOX-FM.
-Most of WJQX's schedule is from ESPN Radio and it also carries Auburn University Tigers sports.
+It is one of several sports radio stations owned by Cumulus Media in the Birmingham area, along with WJOX (690 AM) and WJOX-FM 94.5.
+Most of WJQX's schedule is from ESPN Radio and it also carries Auburn Tigers sports.
 The studios are on Goodwin Crest Drive in Homewood.

 WJQX is a Class C1 FM station.
 It has an effective radiated power (ERP) of 69,000 watts.
 The transmitter is off Cedar Crest Road in Vance, Alabama.